 - Lanphear, Juliet (in progress).
-A Microhistorical Analysis of Icelander Kristján Eldjárn's role in the Archaeological Saga of L'Anse aux Meadows.
+Visualizing Scandinavian Stories: An Exploration of the History of Scandinavian Involvement in Archaeological Research at L’Anse aux Meadows.

 - Milliard, Pier-Ann (in progress).
 A beetle-based palaeoecological reconstruction of human-environment interactions at Kivalekh, Northern Labrador.

-- Carlson, Ivan (in progress) The Genesis of Labrador's Indigenous Landscapes: A Review of Research Approaches and Current Knowledge (Co-supervised with Dr. Peter Whitridge).
+- Carlson, Ivan (2022).
+The Genesis of Labrador's Indigenous Landscapes: A Review of Research Approaches and Current Knowledge (Co-supervised with Dr. Peter Whitridge).